zbynekdrlik/obs-yt-player/README.md

 A Windows-only OBS Studio Python script that syncs YouTube playlists, caches videos locally with loudness normalization (-14 LUFS), and plays them with multiple playback modes.
 Features optional AI-powered metadata extraction using Google Gemini for superior artist/song detection.

+## 🆕 New: Folder-Based Multi-Instance Support

+The latest version introduces a **folder-based architecture** for running multiple YouTube players.
+Each instance lives in its own folder with complete isolation - no more state conflicts or import issues!
+See [Multi-Instance Setup](#multi-instance-setup-new-folder-based-approach) below.

 ## Key Features

 ### 🎬 Playback Modes